 On September 1, 2015, the University entered into a fifty-year Academic Affiliation and Services Agreement with SSM Health Care Corporation, SSM Health Care St. Louis, SSM Cardinal Glennon Children's Hospital, and SSM-SLUH, Inc. (SSM).
-Under this agreement, the University receives funding for: the supervision of residents, education/academic services, professional clinical services, administrative and other purchased services, faculty recruitment and research support.
+Under this agreement, the University receives funding to cover the University's costs for: professional clinical services, administrative and other purchased services, faculty recruitment, supervision of residents, research support and education/academic training.
+The University invoices SSM monthly, quarterly, and semi-annually under this agreement.
 The University and SSM also have master lease agreements through which either entity may lease space to or from the other.
 On March 17, 2020 the University entered into a 30 year finance lease with SSM to utilize a portion of their new Ambulatory Care Center (for additional information, see note 8).
 In accordance with a Member's Agreement of SSM Health Care St. Louis, the University repurchased Saint Louis University Hospital from Tenet and contributed the Hospital to SSM-SLUH, Inc., a wholly owned subsidiary of SSM Health Care St. Louis, in exchange for a 15% financial interest and governance rights in SSM Health Care St. Louis.
 The University does not exercise significant influence over operating and financial policies, nor does the University have a controlling financial interest in SSM Health Care St. Louis.

-Revenues associated with the above described hospital affiliation transactions for the fiscal years ended June 30, 2020 and 2019 are \$190.2 million and \$188.4 million, respectively.
-Expenses associated with the above described hospital affiliation transactions for the fiscal years ended June 30, 2020 and 2019 are \$9.6 million and \$9.7 million, respectively.
+Revenues associated with the above described hospital affiliation transactions for the fiscal years ended June 30, 2021 and 2020 are \$198.9 million and \$190.2 million, respectively.
+These revenues are comprised of payment for professional clinical services, administrative and other purchased services, faculty recruitment, supervision of residents, research support and education/academic training.
+Expenses associated with the above related parties for the fiscal years ended June 30, 2021 and 2020 are \$12.3 million and \$9.6 million, respectively.
 Hospital affiliation revenues and expenses are included as components of patient care and supplies, repairs, utilities, and other expenses within the Consolidated Statements of Activities.
-Amounts due from SSM as of June 30, 2020 and 2019, were \$20.7 million and \$20.9 million, respectively, and are included as components of accounts receivable, net within the Consolidated Statements of Financial Position.
+Amounts due from SSM as of June 30, 2021 and 2020, were \$34.5 million and \$20.7 million, respectively, and are included as components of accounts receivable, net within the Consolidated Statements of Financial Position.
+Amounts due to SSM as of June 30, 2021 and 2020, were \$1.4 million and \$1.0 million, respectively.
+These amounts are included as components of accounts payable and other accrued liabilities within the Consolidated Statement of Financial Position.